compomics/moFF/README.md

   --loc_out                     output folder
   --tag_pepsum                  a tag that is used in the peptide summary file name

-  --match_filter                filtering on the matched peak . default 0
-  --ptm_file                    modification json ptm file.
+  --match_filter                If set, filtering on the matched peak is activated.
+Default value: False --ptm_file                    modification json ptm file.
 Default file ptm_setting.json --quantile_thr_filtering      quantile value used to computed the filtering threshold for the matched peak .
 Default is 0.75
   --sample_size                 percentage of MS2 identified peptides used to estimated the threshold